datavzrd/datavzrd.github.io/src/docs/configuration.rst

      - explanation
      - default
    * - data
-     - A function to return the data needed for the schema (see below) from the content of the column cell
+     - A function to return the data needed for the schema (see below) from the content of the column cell.
+Beware that access to the full table via the third parameter is only available when the table does not exceed the :ref:`max-in-memory-rows` limit.
      -
    * - spec
      - The vega-lite spec for a vega plot that is rendered into each cell of this column